barnacleXR/ServiceNow-Quick-Language-Switcher/README.md

 2. Open Google Chrome and navigate to `chrome://extensions/`.
 3. Enable "Developer mode" using the toggle in the top-right corner.
 4. Click on the "**Load unpacked**" button.
-5. Select the directory where you saved these files (`SN-QuickSL` or your project folder).
+5. Select the directory where you saved these files (`SN-QLS` or your project folder).
 6. The extension is now installed and will be active on ServiceNow pages.